bbopt/HyperNOMAD/README.md

 $HYPERNOMAD_HOME/bin/./hypernomad.exe parameter_file.txt
 ```

-Two examples of parameter files are provided in the folder examples.
-One uses CIFAR-10 starting from the default starting point and the second uses MNIST with the specifications detailed in the previous section.
+Multiple examples of parameter files are provided in the folder examples.
+One uses CIFAR-10 starting from the default starting point and the other use MNIST with different configurations.

-To use this files, the cammand is:
+To use these files, the cammand is:

 ```
-$HYPERNOMAD_HOME/bin/./hypernomad.exe $HYPERNOMAD_HOME/examples/parameter_file_cifar10.txt
+$HYPERNOMAD_HOME/bin/./hypernomad.exe $HYPERNOMAD_HOME/examples/cifar10_default.txt
 ```
 or

 ```
-$HYPERNOMAD_HOME/bin/./hypernomad.exe $HYPERNOMAD_HOME/examples/parameter_file_mnist.txt
+$HYPERNOMAD_HOME/bin/./hypernomad.exe $HYPERNOMAD_HOME/examples/mnist_fc_optim.txt
 ```